kuliashvili/HooBank/README.md

 ## Overview

 Hoobank is a cutting-edge platform that offers seamless payment transactions to users around the world.
-The website features a stunning, responsive design that looks great on all devices, from desktop computers to mobile phones.
+The website features a stunning, responsive design that looks great on all devices, from desktop computers to mobile phones

 ## Contact Us